pydanny/pydanny.github.com/posts2013/2013-04-20-off-to-europe.rst

 **o_O**

 Then, we discovered an amazing travel deal.
 It combined a very cheap red-eye flight from Los Angeles to Fort Lauderdale, and a slow trans-atlantic ship from Port Miami to Barcelona, about as much as a cheap hotel but with free food!
-If we avoid alcohol and any extra fees, it's actually really cheap.
+If we avoid alcohol and any extra fees, it's actually extremely inexpensive.
 Being mostly disconnected from the internet would mean we could really focus on a couple of critical projects.
 If only we had a business justification for going to Europe...

 **It just so happens that we have business in Europe.**